Calesi19/TypeSwift/README.md

 - Troubleshooting common issues.

 ## License
-TypeSwift is released under [LICENSE NAME].
+TypeSwift is released under the MIT License.
 See the LICENSE file for more details.

 # Helpful Resources